njii-comet-2024/WARDEN/README.md

 Runs the camera via `PlantClassification.py` and overlays GUI and plant classification before sending frames to central \
 *Run via SSH from central*

+#### `roverPlantMap.py`

+Runs the camera via `PlantMap.py` and overlays GUI and plant classification before sending frames to central \
+Maps biodiversity by dropping markers on an HTML map -- *requires an internet connection, gets location via IP address* \
+*Run via SSH from central*

 ### Drone

 #### `droneToCentral.py`